Number Data Type in Python

 We can also use built-in functions like

 complex() to convert between types explicitly.
-These function can even convert from strings.
+These functions can even convert from strings.

 >>> int(2.3) 2 >>> int(-2.8) -2 >>> float(5) 5.0 >>> complex('3+5j') (3+5j)

-When converting from float to integer, the number gets truncated (integer that is closer to zero).
+When converting from float to integer, the number gets truncated (decimal parts are removed).

 Python built-in class float performs some calculations that might amaze us.
 We all know that the sum of 1.1 and 2.2 is 3.3, but Python seems to disagree.